zkrishna2/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 ## Part 1 (Publish to Docker Hub)

 ### Add dockerfile
-Add a dockerfile to the app so that you can build and run it using Docker.
+Add a Dockerfile to the app so that you can build and run it using Docker.

 There are different approaches to writing the Dockerfile but we'd recommend starting from an [official dotnet image](https://hub.docker.com/_/microsoft-dotnet) and then [scripting the install of node/NPM](https://github.com/nodesource/distributions/blob/master/README.md).

+Then use the setup commands in [during_workshop_7.md](./during_workshop_7.md) to install dependencies and build the app.

+And then add an `ENTRYPOINT` that will start the app.

-Troubleshooting:
+> Troubleshooting:
-- If you are seeing a Node Sass error, try adding the `DotnetTemplate.Web/node_modules` folder to a `.dockerignore` file to avoid copying build artefacts/dependencies into the image.
+> - If you are seeing a Node Sass error, try adding the `DotnetTemplate.Web/node_modules` folder to a `.dockerignore` file to avoid copying local build artefacts/dependencies into the image.
-- To be able to build the dotnet code you'll need the SDK (Software Development Kit) version of the dotnet Docker image.
+> - To build the dotnet code you'll need the correct version of the [SDK](mcr.microsoft.com/dotnet/sdk:5.0) (Software Development Kit) dotnet Docker image.
-- Note that you won't need to run `sudo` when building the image (as the default user is root).
+> - Note that you won't need to run `sudo` when building the image (as the default user is root).

 ### Publish manually to Docker Hub
 1. Create a personal free account on [Docker Hub](https://hub.docker.com/).